-Describe and illustrate the proposed design of any TSF, including any cells for non-flowable tailings within waste rock dumps (note: a shear strength of greater than 1000 pascals would generally be required of pastes suitable for dry tailings stacking, while pastes with lower shear strength must be contained in a regulated dam.
+Assess the hazard category of any regulated dam, such as a TSF, giving consideration to the Manual for Assessing Hazard Categories and Hydraulic Performance of Dams (DERM, February 2012) and the guideline Structures which are Dams or Levees Constructed as part of Environmentally Relevant Activities (DERM, February 2012).
+Describe and illustrate the proposed design of any regulated dam, including any cells for non-flowable tailings within waste rock dumps (note: a shear strength of greater than 1000 pascals would generally be required of pastes suitable for dry tailings stacking, while pastes with lower shear strength must be contained in a regulated dam.
 However, the slumping and plastic properties of any tailings considered for disposal by dry stacking will be derived from tests on representative samples and reported in the EIS).
+Demonstrate that the design of any regulated dam has been produced by a suitably qualified and experienced engineer.
 Describe the source, and assess the suitability, of the materials to be used to construct containment systems.
 Describe any proposed staging of the construction for any TSF or disposal cells and demonstrate that the design has been produced by a suitably qualified and experienced engineer.